 BIB 303 Old Testament Studies (3) Variable topics in the Old Testament.
 Gives opportunity to study the book of Psalms or a more in-depth examination of some of the Pentateuch or history books.
 Repeatable.
-Prerequisites: BIB 112, BIB 113, and BIB 200 or permission of the instructor.
+Prerequisites: BIB 112/113 or BIB 151/152; BIB 200 or permission of the instructor.